-Development Policy Financing Provides governments and political subdivision with fiscal support for programme of institutional and policy measures to achieve shared and sustainable growth Program-for-results financing Helps nations enhance the design and execution of their own development project and plans and produce enduring benefits by strengthening institutions The World Bank's post-conflict resolution69 has two objectives to fulfil through the course of the implementation.
+Development Policy Financing

+Provides governments with fiscal support for undertaking programs pertaining to institutional and policy measures to achieve shared and sustainable growth

+Program-for-results financing Helps nations enhance the design and execution of their own development projects and plans and produce enduring benefits by strengthening institutions The World Bank's post-war resolution70 has two objectives to fulfil through the course of the implementation.
 Firstly, it aims to aid in the transition from temporary peace to lasting peace once hostilities have ended.
 Secondly, to aid in the development of the economy and society.
-It aids war-torn countries in overcoming crises through multiple stages of processes across different areas70 71:
+It aids wartorn countries in overcoming crises through multiple stages of processes across different areas71 72: